 - Chillingly portrayed in the otherwise-mostly-comical, if

-somewhat immensely cynical, Wag The Dog — The producer of the fake war refuses to keep quiet about it; the person he's working for gives a nod to a federal agent, and in the next scene, the producer is reported as having died of a heart attack in his estate.
+somewhatimmensely cynical, Wag the Dog — The producer of the fake war refuses to keep quiet about it; the person he's working for gives a nod to a federal agent, and in the next scene, the producer is reported as having died of a heart attack in his estate.

-- In The Destroyer, many people have died to uphold the Masquerade.
+- In The Destroyer, many people have died to uphold the masquerade.
 In one of the earliest instances, the Director's assistant discovers CURE, a secret organization set up by President Kennedy to defend the country by working outside the bounds of the Constitution.
 The assistant then goes to The Director and tells him what he has discovered, and assures him he will never tell anyone.
 The Director has him killed anyway.

-- Lampshaded in Proven Guilty when a vampire laughs at Harry when he threatens to expose him, claiming Harry wouldn't dare reveal The Masquerade.
-He is horrified when Dresden informs him that anyone can look him up in the phonebook under "Wizard."
+- Lampshaded in Proven Guilty when a vampire laughs at Harry when he threatens to expose him, claiming Harry wouldn't dare reveal the masquerade.
+He is horrified when Dresden informs him that anyone can look him up in the phone book under "Wizard".

-- At first Harry is hesitant to tell Murphy or the Alphas much about the real goings-on of the supernatural world, for precisely this reason; he notes that the White Council gets real uppity about vanilla mortals, especially law enforcement, knowing anything about them.
+- At first, Harry is hesitant to tell Murphy or the Alphas much about the real goings-on of the supernatural world for precisely this reason; he notes that the White Council gets real uppity about vanilla mortals, especially law enforcement, knowing anything about them.
 Fortunately, the White Council doesn't really learn that Murphy is aware of their existence, and they're too busy with the whole war against the vampires to terribly care.

-- A different variant occurs in Turn Coat where, regardless of the outcome, Morgan is likely to be executed so the Merlin can maintain the illusion that the White Council is still strong and united.
+- A different variant occurs in Turn Coat where, regardless of the outcome, Morgan is likely to be executed so that Merlin can maintain the illusion that the White Council is still strong and united.
 Ultimately, Morgan dies killing the person who framed him and his death as originally planned.

 - In Raymond E. Feist's Faerie Tale, this is subverted: the guy who figures out what's going on expects to be killed, but the Ancient Tradition people tell him not to be so melodramatic and give him Laser-Guided Amnesia instead.